AmasaDelano/dungeon-land/markdown/06_00_Barbarian.md

 ### Unencumbered, Unharmed

+You move better without being weighed down.
 So long as you are below your Load and neither wear armor nor carry a shield, take +1 armor.

 **You start with all of these moves:**